Healthy boundaries are important for our wellbeing and relationships, it teaches others how we expect to be treated.

 When we can identify what our limiting beliefs are around setting boundaries, it can be the key to getting to the root of our unconscious beliefs and work towards implementing real change.

-If you often feel uncomfortable around a certain person, or that you are often unheard or dismissed, then that can be a real indicator that there is an issue around your boundaries being pushed beyond your comfort levels.
+If you often feel uncomfortable around a certain person, or that you are often unheard or dismissed, that can be a real indicator that there is an issue around your boundaries being violated.

 Often, these underlying beliefs are what prevents us from being able to speak up and let people know when they are asking too much of us, or have unrealistic expectations about what we are able to give.